TypeScript SDKGuides

 • ShelbyUSD tokens: Used to pay for the upload the file to the Shelby network

-To fund your signer with ShelbyUSD tokens, you can provide your account address to the Shelby Faucet found below.
+To fund your account with ShelbyUSD tokens, you can provide your account address to the Shelby Faucet found below.

 Faucet

-Now that you have setup a signer with funds, you can start setting up your clients to interact with the Shelby network.
+Now that you have set up an account with funds, you can start setting up your shelby client to interact with the Shelby network.

 uploadScript.ts